 Where employers have a duty to monitor diversity levels, they may request that we include a diversity questionnaire alongside the b-Heard survey.
 Where this additional questionnaire has been requested, you may be asked to provide responses to questions that are deemed to be more sensitive to you e.g., race, religion, sexual identity, gender identity and disability.
 We will be the Data Controller of this data as we are for your responses to the questions on the b-Heard survey.
 Your individual survey responses will not form part of your employer’s dataset.

 Diversity reporting: Where the diversity questionnaire is used, we will provide your employer with a report of the total counts of each diversity field.
 To comply with the general equality duty, some organisations need to have an adequate evidence base for their decision-making.
 By collecting and using the equality information, we may work with organisations to create bespoke reporting (on request) to better understand the needs of staff from different protected groups and thereby improve the efficiency of the organisation.

-At the end of the survey, you will be provided the opportunity to give direct feedback to your employer.
-We will not identify you with the feedback, however, do take care not to identify yourself when providing feedback with these comment boxes, these individual responses will be provided to your employer as anonymous feedback.
+At the end of the survey, you will be provided the opportunity to give direct feedback.
+Best Companies will review samples of responses and conduct comment analysis, this is to ensure the integrity of our accolades.
+Depending on the subscription service being provided, some employers will also receive your comments as direct feedback.
+We will not specifically identify you with the feedback, however, do take care not to identify yourself by describing something personal, which would only apply to you.